gNahcab/datamodel-hcl/README.md

 </ol>

 - only a few values are allowed in <em>cardinality</em>:
-  - 0-1
+  - 0-1: zero or one value
-  - 0-n
+  - 0-n: zero or n values
-  - 1
+  - 1: one value is mandatory
-  - 1-n
+  - 1-n: one value is mandatory but more are allowed

-# structure of transform-hcl file
+## Manipulate Data

-- Transform-HCL is used to modify import data
+- Transform-HCL is used to manipulate imported data

 ### methods:
 - lower